 2024

-An intergenerational project that bridges community work and experimental art practices.
+A curatorial and performance project that bridges community work and experimental art practices.

 Description